kytk-03/mujpy/README.rst

    from mujpy.mugui import mugui
    MuJPy = mugui()

-* Run all the cells (if you read that
+* Run all the cells (if ipywidget does not work at notebook start select Kernel/Restart & Run all)

+Documentatation on the GUI usage at http://mujpy.readthedocs.io/en/latest/